Subscribe to Tony Maida's Posts

 Tony Maida counsels health care and life sciences clients on government investigations, regulatory compliance and compliance program development.
 Having served as a government official, Tony has extensive experience in health care fraud and abuse and compliance issues, including the federal and state Anti-Kickback and Stark Laws and Medicare and Medicaid coverage and payment rules.
 He represents clients in False Claims Act (FCA) qui tam matters, government audits, civil monetary penalty and exclusion investigations, and Centers for Medicare and Medicaid Services (CMS) suspension, and revocation actions, negotiating and implementing corporate integrity agreements, and making government self-disclosures.
 Read Tony Maida's full bio.

-By Emily J. Cook, Michael B. Kimberly, Monica Wallace, Paul M. Thompson and Tony Maida on Dec 5, 2019
+By Tony Maida, Emily J. Cook, Michael B. Kimberly, Monica Wallace and Paul M. Thompson on Dec 5, 2019

 Posted In Other Notable Enforcement Actions